Exams and assessments

 What is the process for considering my appeal, and how long will it take?

-- Your appeal will be considered in the first instance by the Academic Registrar (or nominee), who will decide whether it should be dismissed or referred for further consideration.
-The Academic Registrar may respond initially to ask you for further information or evidence, and it is important therefore that you provide as much detail and supporting documentation at the outset.
-You will be informed in writing of the Academic Registrar’s initial decision, with reasons, within five working days of receipt of the complete appeal documentation.
+- Your appeal will be considered in the first instance by a member of the Appeals Team, on behalf of the Academic Registrar, who will decide whether it should be dismissed or referred for further consideration.
+The Appeals Team may respond initially to ask you for further information or evidence, and it is important therefore that you provide as much detail and supporting documentation at the outset.
+You will be informed in writing of the initial decision on your appeal, with reasons, within five working days of receipt of the complete appeal documentation.

-- If your appeal is referred by the Academic Registrar for further consideration, reports will be sought from the Chair of the Programme or Review Board, and from other sources, such as Student Services, as the Academic Registrar sees fit.
+- If your appeal is referred by the Appeals Team for further consideration, reports will be sought from the Chair of the Programme or Review Board, and from other sources, such as Student Services, as the Appeals Team sees fit.
 It will normally take around a week for these reports to be provided.
 You will be permitted to see and comment on these reports, and you will normally be given a further week to do so.

 - To dismiss the appeal, in which case you will be given the reasons for the decision in writing.